DigiDevZ/DVP6_AndroidProject/README.md

 # ProjectRemnant: Filter the Ashes
 Repo for Android application - Project Remnant

+## NO LONGER SUPPORTING THIS PROJECT AS OF 2019

 ## Application Features
     - Checklist of items that are in the video game Remannt: Filter the Ashes.
     - Users can have up to 4 characters with their own checklists.